tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 <p align="center"><strong>Updating an Existing Image Bug</strong></p>
 </figcaption>

+That is, when we add an existing image to the app, the list of images in the GUI doesn't remove the old image since it takes both (old and new) images as different by being **different instances** of **the same model**.

-Even though, the file system keeps correctness, that still leads to correctness (and performance since you don't want to compute an `Image` hash) issues on the front-end.
+Even though the *file system keeps correctness* (as that's an application logic affair), that default `record` behavior still leads to correctness (and performance since you don't want to compute an `Image` hash) *issues on the front-end* (as that's a GUI affair).

+This also shows us that we can have some side effects on less important parts of a system while **keeping a robust design in the domain**.
+I optimize as much as possible for the domain, and any professional software engineer also must.

 Now, by fixing this detail, we get the correct behavior in the front-end as
 well: